 Tell me about a time when you had to adapt to a significant change in your work environment or job role.
 How did you adjust and what strategies did you use?

-Situation: Since this was a company with a different operating model and IT infrastructure, my senior supply chain manager role expanded to oversee the newly acquired company’s supply chain operations after the merger.
+Situation: Since this was a company with a different operating model and IT infrastructure, my senior supply chain manager role expanded to include supervision of the newly acquired company’s supply chain operations after the merger.

-Task: My objective was to ensure a smooth integration of the two supply chain operations while maintaining high-performance levels.
-The KPIs for the completion of tasks that I needed to achieve my goals included: 1) a 20% reduction in combined supply chain costs, 2) a 15% improvement in combined on-time delivery performance, and 3) a 10% increase in combined inventory turnover equal to 10% (with all figures indicated as sequential against time frames of 6 months).
+Task: My goal was to ensure a smooth integration of the two supply chain operations while sustaining high-performance levels.
+The KPIs for the completion of tasks that I needed to achieve my goals included: 1) a 20% reduction in combined supply chain costs, 2) a 15% improvement in combined on-time delivery performance, and 3) an increase in combined inventory turnover equal to 10% (with all figures indicated as sequential against time frames of 6 months).

-Results: As a result of my actions, the integration of the two supply chain operations was completed successfully and within the expected timeframe.
-We achieved our KPIs with a 23% reduction in supply chain costs, a 17% improvement in on-time delivery performance, and a 12% increase in combined inventory turnover.
+Results: Successfully integrating the two supply chains ensured we attained our KPIs with a 23% cut in supply chain costs, 17% on-time delivery performance improvement, and a 12% increase in combined inventory turnovers.